-The On Call Advocacy Program (OCAP) was designed to help bridge the gap in services for victims of domestic violence during non-business hours.
+The Crisis Response Team (CRT) was designed to help bridge the gap in services for victims of domestic violence during non-business hours.
 It is now a 24-hour a day, 7 day a week crisis response to domestic violence in the DC Metro Area.
-Advocates answer calls on our Response Line, and meet with victims in the community at hospitals, police stations, and other public locations to provide immediate crisis intervention services and safety planning where and when victims need it most.
+Advocates answer calls on our Response Line, located inside the DC Superior Courthouse, twenty-four hours a day, seven days a week.
+Volunteers also ride along with the Metropolitan Police Department to provide crisis intervention services on the scene of domestic violence calls.

 Volunteer Advocates provide emotional support and information about the justice system, referrals to social service programs, access to immediate crisis shelter and access to the Emergency Temporary Protection Order Process.

-- Answering the OCAP Response Line for no less than 12 hours (approx. two shifts) a month;
+- Answering the Response Line for no less than 8 hours (approx. two shifts) a month;

 - Riding along with police to provide services in person at the scene of the crime a few times a year;